Neal McDonough

 In 2012, McDonough had a recurring role in the third season of FX's Justified as Robert Quarles, a sadistic, carpetbagging mobster from Detroit.[12]
 He was later cast as Police Chief Parker in Frank Darabont's TNT pilot Mob City.[13]

-During the 2014 Winter Olympics opening ceremony on NBC, McDonough was featured in a high-profile and frequently aired Poolside commercial for the Cadillac ELR hybrid electric car.[14]
+During the 2014 Winter Olympics on NBC, McDonough was featured in a high-profile and frequently aired commercial for a new electric car from Cadillac.

 In 2015, McDonough was cast as DC Comics villain Damien Darhk on the fourth season of Arrow.[15]